EventSaucePHP/EventSauce/docs/docs/reacting-to-events/process-managers.md

 updated_at: 2018-03-23
 ---

-Projections and read models are a big part of event sourcing.
-They are a way to communicating state with the outside world.
-They're also very project-specific.

 In EventSauce process managers are nothing more than an implementation of the `Consumer` interface.
 Unlike projections, which feed read models, process managers do more than just respond to something that happened.
 Process